Laying the Foundation for a Healthy Life

 California has one of the lowest mortality infant rates in the nation.
 However, significant disparities persist, with respect to race and ethnicity, geography, and other socio-demographic characteristics.
 Reducing infant deaths is complex, requiring wide-ranging approaches and cross-sector collaborations.

-This Indicator tracks the number of deaths in infants under one year of age per 1,000 live births.
+This indicator tracks the number of deaths in infants under one year of age per 1,000 live births.

 Safe Births.
-Healthy Mothers and Babies.
+Healthy Parents and Babies.

 Vaccines: defense against infectious diseases1